raspberrypi/documentation/installation/installing-images.md

 How to install a Raspberry Pi Operating System image on an SD card

 Note: this guide is for advanced users wanting to install a specific OS image to an SD card.
-Beginners are adviced to use the easy installer tool [NOOBS](https://github.com/raspberrypi/documentation/blob/master/installation/noobs.md)
+Beginners are advised to use the easy installer tool [NOOBS](https://github.com/raspberrypi/documentation/blob/master/installation/noobs.md)

 ## Download the image